sensiolabs/melody/doc/features.md

 Debug scripts
 -------------

-You can view Composer install your dependencies.
-If you want to debug things a little bit, it might be useful:
+In case you want to have a look whats going on behind the scenes, use the verbose flag make melody print output produced by Composer:

 ```bash
 $ php melody.phar run --vvv test.php